microsoft/pxt-microbit/docs/teachertool.md

 #### 3. Import a checklist

-User can import a rubric from a file using the same "..." menu, or from the card on the welcome page.
+User can import a checklist from a file using the same "..." menu, or from the card on the welcome page.

 ![Import checklist card](/static/teachertool/import-checklist-card.png)

 ![Import checklist menu](/static/teachertool/import-checklist-menu.png)

-Rubric file is selected using "Browse" or dropped directly into the popup.
+Checklist file is selected using "Browse" or dropped directly into the popup.
 An overwrite confirmation prompted if there is currently an in-progress checklist.

 ![Import checklist drag in](/static/teachertool/import-checklist-dragdrop-1.png)